awaregroup/IIALab/labs/Lab04.md

 This command will monitor the data being published into IoT Hub from the SimulatedTemperatureSensor container.
 It may take a while for data to start showing.

+**Note:** Use Ctrl-C to stop monitoring as we will be doing more PowerShell commands soon.

 ## 3.0 - Configure Azure Stream Analytics Edge Job

 ### 3.1 - Navigate to your Azure Stream Analytics Edge Job